PhonographMan/Tamago-PublicGameProject/GameDesign/Templates/SingleFeature.md

 > **Explain why the given feature will work within the game**

+## Design Risks

+> **Is there anything this design may break or it may close off (or make more difficult to design) in the future?
+Ensure to add either mitigation or validation!**

 ## Background Research

 > **Other games or books with the mechanics explained within it.**